 Four out of five people quit their jobs because of their boss.
 This is great question to make sure you’re in sync with his or her style, expectations, and so forth.

 If you love this, hit it with a like, share, and comment.
 I always want to know what you’re thinking!

 Make sure to check out my free webinar called 3 Keys to Ace Any Job Interview.
-It’ll teach you everything you need to know about how to answer and ask questions in a job interview plus attendees get a sweet, FREE eBook How to Interview the Employer: 75 Great Questions to Ask Before You Take Any Job.
+It’ll teach you everything you need to know about how to answer and ask questions in a job interview plus attendees get a sweet, FREE eBook Ace Your Job Interview.
 Don’t miss it!

 Like this episode?
 Please share it via social media and review it on iTunes!
 I can keep this blog and all future podcasts and videos ad-free and sponsor-free ONLY because you share my work!
 Please share or subscribe to my podcast and YouTube channel too!